chendaniely/workbench_python_no_terminal/vscode/README.md

 1. In the prompt, select `Create Virtual Envrionment`.
 2. Select `venv`,
-3.  select the python interpretor installed on your system. (e.g., `3.12.3` in `/usr/bin/python3`).
+3.  select the python interpreter installed on your system. (e.g., `3.12.3` in `/usr/bin/python3`).
 4. You do not need to select any dependencies